nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 {:.no_toc}

-To display both the tutor and schedule list together, another panel `ListsPanel` is used to combine both the `personListPanel` and `scheduleListPanel` together in order to display them as a single panel in the `MainWindow`.
+To display both the tutor and schedule list together, another panel `ListsPanel` is used to combine both the `PersonListPanel` and `ScheduleListPanel` together in order to display them as a single panel in the `MainWindow`.

 #### Design rationale
 {:.no_toc}